Terrible Ted (bear): Life

 Ted was declawed and detoothed, and travelled with a carnival in his early years.
 When the carnival went bankrupt in the early 1950s, he was adopted by Dave McKigney.
 Later, he was joined by another bear, Smokey.

 On July 13, 1966, McKigney offered $3,000 to anyone who could pin Ted.
-The challenge was accepted and met by John Szigeti (a 36-year-old welder who wanted the money for truck repairs), who pinned Ted "for maybe 15 seconds" before McKigney pried him free.
+The challenge was accepted and met by John Szigeti, a 36-year-old welder who wanted the money for truck repairs, who pinned Ted "for maybe 15 seconds" before McKigney pried him free.
 McKigney and promoter Howard Darvin refused to pay the prize, so Szigeti sued them in May 1968.

 In October 1970, Ted spent several days in the Lowndes County jail.
 McKigney had offered a $1,500 prize to anyone who would wrestle Ted, which was accepted by a 350 lb construction worker named Ed Williams.
 Before the match, McKigney informed Williams that Ted had recently developed a poor disposition and could be dangerous, and so cancelled the match.
 Williams accused him of skipping out on the deal, and signed a writ of attachment.
 Ted was held as security, and later released on $3,000 bail and McKigney's promise to appear in court.

 Ted briefly lived at Stu Hart's home in Calgary while working for Stampede, where a young Bret Hart would let him lick ice cream off his feet.

-On July 2, 1978, in Aurora, Ontario, McKigney left Smokey's cage door open while he answered the phone.
+On July 2, 1978, in Aurora, Ontario, McKigney left Smokey's cage door open while he was gardening.
 Smokey entered McKigney's house and mauled his girlfriend, 30-year-old Lynn Orser, to death.
 As a result, both bears were taken away by the Ontario Humane Society.
 Smokey showed no signs of rabies as of July 5, but was under a 14-day quarantine.
 McKigney's only possible explanation was that bears sometimes act unpredictably during mating season.
 Their fate is uncertain.

 In July 1988, in Newfoundland, McKigney was driving to a wrestling show with Adrian Adonis and William and Victor Arko.
 He swerved to avoid hitting a moose on the Trans-Canada Highway and crashed the van, killing himself, Adonis and Victor Arko and injuring William Arko.